 Reflecting the next morning, I was most surprised by the fact that I never felt "high" in any way—there was never a moment of It's kicking in; I can feel it now like with pain medications or even anti-anxiety drugs.
 Considering it takes time, consistency, and the right dosage to experience the full effect, I continued taking the oil once a day for the next six days.
 Here's what went down.

-I assume this is also a side effect of the eased anxiety, but I seem to fall asleep within the 20- to 30-minute range rather than my normal 45 minutes to one hour (or longer).
-Not only do I seem to be skipping (or at least shortening) the whole tossing-and-turning phase of my sleep cycle, but I'm able to snap out of the overthinking mindset that often keeps me up at night.
-Of course, there's no telling whether a big life event would kindly disrupt this newfound bliss, but I'd like to think it's helped on day-to-day basis.
+I assume this is also a side effect of feeling less anxious, but I seem to fall asleep faster; within the 20- to 30-minute range rather than my normal 45 minutes to one hour (or longer.)
+Not only do I seem to be skipping or at least shortening the whole tossing-and-turning phase of my sleep cycle, but I'm able to snap out of the overthinking that often keeps me up at night.
+Of course, there's no telling whether a big life event would disrupt this newfound bliss, but I'd like to think it's helped on day-to-day basis.

 Would I say that CBD oil has fundamentally changed my life?
 No. But per the Charlotte's Web website, this is the typical first experience.
-"Anyone who has ever started a new vitamin or supplement routine knows the short answer to how long it takes to kick in is—'it depends,'" reads the article on what to expect from hemp oil.
+"Anyone who has ever started a new vitamin or supplement routine knows the short answer to how long it takes to kick in is—'it depends,'" the Charlotte's Web website reads.
 "For many newcomers, they're not sure what to imagine, or some anticipate a huge change right away.
 For most of us, though, dietary supplements take time."

-With that said, I'm definitely intrigued enough by the subtle effects to continue taking the oil and possibly even to up the dosage to the recommended two full droppers of the 30mL bottle per day for a week or so.
-Plus, I take comfort in knowing that it's an all-natural treatment for anxiety that's responsibly grown on family farms in Colorado.
+With that said, I'm definitely intrigued enough by the subtle effects to continue taking the oil, and to possibly up the dosage to the recommended two full droppers of the 30mL bottle per day.
+Plus, I take comfort in knowing that it's an all-natural product that's responsibly grown on family farms in Colorado.
 Something that's safe, legal, requires no prescription, and makes me less anxious, less scatterbrained, and more focused?
 I'm definitely on board.

 Explore the World of CBD